Constraint (computer-aided design)

-A constraint in computer-aided design (CAD) software is a limitation or restriction imposed by a designer or an engineer upon geometric properties of an entity of a design model that maintains its structure as the model is manipulated.
+A constraint in computer-aided design (CAD) software is a limitation or restriction imposed by a designer or an engineer upon geometric properties of an entity of a design model (i.e. sketch) that maintains its structure as the model is manipulated.
 These properties can include relative length, angle, orientation, size, shift, and displacement.
 The plural form constraints refers to demarcations of geometrical characteristics between two or more entities or solid modeling bodies; these delimiters are definitive for properties of theoretical physical position and motion, or displacement in parametric design.
 The exact terminology, however, may vary depending on a CAD program vendor.

 Constraints are widely employed in CAD software for solid modeling, computer-aided architectural design such as building information modeling, computer-aided engineering, assembly modeling, and other CAD subfields.
 Constraints are usually used for the creation of 3D assemblies and multibody systems.

 A constraint may be specified for two or more entities at once.
 For instance, two lines may be constrained to have equal length or diameter of circles can be set to have the same dimension (e.g., radius or length).
 Moreover, the constraint may be applied to solid models to be locked or fixed in a specified space.
 Concept of constraints is applicable for both two- (2D) three-dimensional (3D) sketches (including the ones used to create extrusions and solid bodies).

 The concept of constraints initially emerged in the 1960s and were further developed in the 1970-80s.